Top 20 types of surveys: The Ultimate Guide to Survey Research Methods

 • Convenience and accessibility.
 Kiosks can be set up in high-traffic areas, which makes reaching a large and diverse audience easier.

-• Designed to be quick and easy, they are an attractive option for participants needing more time or inclination to achieve the results of a more traditional survey.
+• Designed to be quick and easy, they are an attractive option for participants needing more time or inclination to complete a more traditional survey.

 Limitations: